parameterz/parameterz.github.io/docs/initial-outline-roadmap.md

 5. Plan content creation (screenshots, descriptions)

 ---
-*This roadmap serves as the foundation for developing a professional portfolio site that showcases medical and echocardiography projects while providing easy navigation and future extensibility for blogging.*
+*This roadmap serves as the foundation for developing a professional portfolio site that showcases projects while providing easy navigation and future extensibility for blogging.*